-No room changes should occur until after the first two FULL weeks after the semester begins unless, there are extenuating circumstances.
-If you believe you have a legitimate reason/circumstance you must speak to your RA (Resident Assistant) who will then contact the Coordinator for Campus Housing on your behalf.
+No room changes should occur until after the first two FULL weeks after the semester begins unless there are extenuating circumstances.
+If you believe you have a legitimate reason/circumstance you must speak to your RA (Resident Assistant) who will then contact the Housing Director on your behalf.
+The Housing Director will schedule a meeting to discuss your situation.